Hammad8ahmad/Recipe-search/README.md

 - The app is fully responsive and will adjust the layout and size of elements based on the screen size.

 ## Project Structure

+- **Fetching/**: Contains all the data fetching files for the recipes and youtube api.
+- **Interface/**: Contains the interface file and the related Css file for it.
+- **Recipes**: Contains all the information about the individual recipes.
+- **App.js**: Main component that renders the application.
+- **index.js**: Entry point of the application.

+## Contributing

+Contributions are welcome!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a pull request.

+Please ensure your code adheres to the project's coding standards and includes appropriate documentation.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.